Postmortem Screening, Bile and Blood Spots

 Abnormal results are not always sufficient to conclusively establish a diagnosis of a particular disease.
-To verify a preliminary diagnosis based on an acylcarnitine analysis, independent biochemical (eg, FAO/81927 Fatty Acid Oxidation Probe Assay, Fibroblast Culture) or molecular genetic analyses are required using additional tissue such as skin fibroblasts from the deceased patient.
+To verify a preliminary diagnosis based on an acylcarnitine analysis, independent biochemical (eg, FAO / Fatty Acid Oxidation Probe Assay, Fibroblast Culture) or molecular genetic analyses are required using additional tissue such as skin fibroblasts from the deceased patient.
 If not available, molecular genetic analysis of a patient's parents may enable the confirmation of a diagnosis.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 In cases with a higher level of suspicion due to the recognition of 1 or more risk factors, collection of urine on filter paper and a skin biopsy is also recommended for further testing and enzymatic/molecular studies.
-Please contact the Biochemical Genetic consultant or genetic counselor on call at 800-533-1710 to discuss high risk cases.
+Contact the Biochemical Genetic consultant or genetic counselor on call at 800-533-1710 to discuss high risk cases.